 Ingredients and Substitutions

 - Unsalted butter: Make sure it is chilled and cut into small chunks.
 Because I am using semi-sweet chocolate chips, I prefer to not use salted butter.
 The amount of salt also may vary according to the brand and you want to have complete control of the flavor.
-Also, choose a good-quality butter such as Irish butter that has more dairy than water compared to American butter.
+Also, choose a good-quality butter such as Irish butter with more dairy than water than American butter.

 - Light brown sugar: It will add a caramel-like flavor to the cookies.

-- Granulated white sugar: It will sweeten these baked goodies!
+- Granulated sugar: White sugar will sweeten these baked goodies!

 - Eggs: Use large eggs that are chilled!